 Think of a cannon firing.
 The power charge explodes propelling the projectile forward.
 As the projectile pushes forward the cannon recoils backwards to absorb the energy.
 This is exactly what is happening when you place your speakers on a soft spongy material: during a transient such as a sharp kick drum thump, the forward momentum of the speaker is dulled by the foam as the soft malleable substance allows the speaker to tilt backwards and recoil.
 This 'recoil' may be desirable when firing a cannon, but with a loudspeaker, the movement blurs the initial transient at the start of the wave, and the result is predictable: you lose clarity and detail.
 So instead of the bass resonating into the shelf causing low frequency disruption, it is now being lost via a thermodynamic transfer as the loudspeaker wiggles around on the foam.
 Essentially, you fix one problem while creating another.

 Solving the problem entails decoupling the loudspeaker from the stand while providing a stable platform so that the loudspeaker fires accurately - as it was designed to do.
-You invested in high performance monitors… it only makes sense that you hear what paid for!
+You invested in high performance monitors… it only makes sense that you hear what you paid for!

 The Recoil Stabilizer begins with a high density isolation pad.
 Made from open cell acoustic foam, the isolation pad is sufficiently dense to hold the loudspeaker level while being soft and thick enough to provide the required isolation from the shelf or stand.
 We employ dark grey foam that is embedded with carbon to lessen the effects of oxidization and UV rays as a means to lengthen the foam’s life span.